theodo/TheodoEvolutionSessionBundle/Resources/doc/index.rst

 Usage
 =====

-Once the configuration is done, you can access the data from your legacy session like the following:
+Once the configuration is done, you can access the data from your legacy session in the following way:

 ::